mcnic16/low-cholesterol-food/README.md

 'Collection' object is not callable.
 If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists

 This was related to the line mongo.db.starter.update({"_id": ObjectId(starter_id)}, edited_starter) in my edit_starters function in app.py, so I had downgrade pymongo from 4.3.3 to 3.12.3.

+I also encountered a problem where after I have added my recipe, I then go to edit my recipe, but after I have edited my recipe the edit and delete buttons dissapear but I solved this by showing the username in the modal.

 # Deployment
 1. Set up environment variables.